nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Currently, you are unable to input `Name`s that contain non-alphanumeric characters.In the future, we plan to make it such that you can input `Name`s with non-alphanumeric characters such as "s/o".

-5. Currently, whenever a user `views` a patient, the scroll bar will bring you back to the very top of the list of patients.
+5. Currently, whenever a user `views` a person, the scroll bar will bring you back to the very top of the list of patients.
 In the future, we will ensure tha the scroll bar remains in position even after running a `view` command.

+6. Currently, when adding a person, if the user misses out on a prefix, a generic invalid format command will be generated in the result display box.
+In the future, we will inform the user of the missing prefix in the result display box.

 <sub>[return to table of contents](#table-of-contents)</sub>